Using Confidence Intervals to Test Hypotheses When analyzing the ... | Channels for Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to make decisions about population parameters based on sample data.
-It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to determine whether to reject H0.
-The significance level, often set at 0.05, indicates the probability of rejecting H0 when it is true, guiding the decision-making process.
+Hypothesis testing is a statistical method used to make inferences or draw conclusions about a population based on sample data.
+It involves formulating a null hypothesis (e.g., the proportion of zeros equals 0.1) and an alternative hypothesis (e.g., the proportion of zeros does not equal 0.1).
+The results from the confidence interval can be used to determine if the null hypothesis can be rejected, providing insight into whether the sample data supports or contradicts the claim about the population proportion.

 Recommended video: